coopergau/solana-automated-market-maker/README.md

 # To do

+front end stuff sucks make tests for deployed version on devnet - also verify contract or something like that

 secuirity checks in functions to make sure like the pool account and mint accounts and reserves and all that correspond to each other remove liquidity function swap function